 Bob Schaumann is an adjunct instructor at Franklin Pierce University, Keene State College, Southern New Hampshire University, and UNH, teaching MBA graduate and undergraduate courses in marketing, management, and communications.
 Schaumann is also president of Robert Sales Training Associates.
 Formerly with Digital Equipment Corporation, he held various management positions in sales, sales management, sales training, and marketing.
 He also has a background in broadcast and print journalism.
 Since moving to Jaffrey in 2011, Schaumann has immersed himself in a variety of community activities.
 He is a member of the Town of Jaffrey Budget Committee, Fire Department “Fast Squad,” Rotary Club, and Shelter From the Storm Fundraising Committee.
 In addition, he serves on the Jaffrey Chamber Membership Committee and is a Chamber Ambassador.

-Marjorie Droppa, PhD, is the Project Director with Impact Monadnock’s Early Childhood Development Initiative.
-Impact Monadnock is a non-profit organization of Monadnock Region community members and business leaders who believe that significant improvement in community wellbeing can be achieved by investing in children age 0-5 and their families.
+Marjorie Droppa, PhD, is Development and Community Impact Director at the Keene Family YMCA.
 Dr. Droppa is a former Associate Professor of Health Science specializing in health promotion and wellness.
 Dr Droppa moved to New Hampshire in 2010 and is involved in a variety of organizations including Spark NH, the Cedarcrest Advisory Board and the Board of the Keene Family YMCA.
 She was formerly an elected school board member of the Keene Board of Education.
 She lives with her husband and 3 sons in Stoddard.
 She has two animal family members: Lily, a springer doodle, and Sid, a tiger cat adopted from MHS.

 Lifetime Vice Presidents